 I have been Chief Executive of the Social Enterprise Academy (SEA) since December 2007.
 During this time we have become the largest ILM Centre in Scotland and have shared our model internationally.
 We now have partner hubs established in 12 countries including South Africa, Australia, Canada, Malawi, Zambia, Malaysia, Pakistan, India and China and support over 3,000 people worldwide each year to develop their leadership practice and their entrepreneurship practice.

-Neil's early career was in the private sector for 15 years where he co-founded and was Managing Director of an IT consulting firm based in Brighton.
-He worked closely with large corporate clients such as American Express and British Aerospace.
-On selling his stake in his IT business, Neil embarked upon an MBA at Stirling University where he developed the idea for a social enterprise he founded in 2004.
-Quit&Save, with the support of Scotland Unlimited, was set up to support people quit smoking using peer learning principles.
+My early career was in the private sector where I set up and was MD of an IT Consultancy firm based in Brighton working with large corporate clients such as American Express, Pfizer and British Aerospace.
+On selling my stake in the business, I completed an MBA at Stirling University where I developed the idea for a social enterprise founded in 2004: Quit&Save was established to support people quit smoking using peer learning principles.

 During this time, I have served on the boards of FirstPort, SVE, (my local Third Sector Interface in Stirling) and of Impact Arts - Scotland’s largest arts-based social enterprise.
 I recently chaired the group set up to create the Social Enterprise Strategy for Edinburgh.
 I currently serve on the boards of Social Enterprise Scotland and SEA Africa a joint venture based in Cape Town, which was established in partnership with a Pan-African Economic development company.